• Skip to primary navigation

 For the bags, cut a vertical slit down the middle, then a slit horizontally to the top and bottom.
 Then opened it up.

-Right on the top of the chips, add the chili cheese and then the meat.
+Right on top of the chips, add the chili cheese and then the meat.

 Add toppings.